omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 apc.shm_size=256M
 ```

-APCu is the first tier of the chainedfast stack, local to each PHP-FPM worker process.
+APCu is the first tier of the chainedfast stack, one shared memory segment per PHP-FPM pool.
 This 256M is only a seed: on every barracuda upgrade BOA's memory tuner rewrites it,
 scaling `apc.shm_size` up from the server's usable RAM, so an adequately provisioned server
 already runs well above 256M.
 For servers hosting a large number of Drupal 8/9/10 sites even